The High-Precision Clinic: Why AI Changes Your Real Estate Math

 AI reviews encounter notes and billing codes before submission.
 It recognizes the "Annual Wellness" context from the notes, catches the coding error, fixes it automatically.
 The claim processes cleanly.
 The patient never gets a surprise bill.
 The front desk stays focused on the patients physically in the building.

-Real Estate Impact: When your front desk isn't firefighting:
+Real Estate Impact: when your front desk isn't firefighting:

 • Reduce front desk staffing from 3-4 FTEs to 1-2

-• Shrink reception area from 400 sq.ft. to 200-250 sq.ft.
+• Shrink reception area from 400 sq. ft. to 200-250 sq. ft.

 • Lower operational cost per square foot